okonomichiyaki/supercat/010-F09-pathfinder.md

 ## Act II

-✦ Has the Portal not been found yet?
+✦ Has the Portal been found?

+- Yes:
+	- Can bot Build, Repair, or Move to control the Portal?
+- No:
 	- Does bot have a resource matching a planet without a Clue token which meets the Clue Guidelines?
 		- Yes:
 			- Can bot Move the Flagship to that planet?
 		- No:
 			- Can bot Tax or favorable battle to gain a resource matching a planet without a Clue token which meets the Clue Guidelines?

+Uncovering Clues
+: Use Prelude ability when current planet meets Clue Priorities

-### Clue Guidelines
+## Clue Guidelines

-Bot will follow these guidelines when selecting planets to target for Clue tokens.
+Use these guidelines to select planets to target for Clue tokens.
-If it's not possible for bot to take actions above which meet these guidelines, then bot will continue to prioritize other actions. *(in other words, these are not preferences and do not select random planets if there is no planet meeting the guidelines)*
+If unable to select planet which meets the guidelines, prioritize other actions.
+*(do not select random planets if there is no planet meeting the guidelines)*

 - If there are no Clue tokens on the map:
 	- any planet
 - If the Portal's symbol and cluster has been deduced:
-	- *(in other words, the Clue tokens on the map indicate there is only one possibility, but the Portal token has not been placed yet)*
 	- identified planet
 - If the Portal's symbol has not been deduced yet:
 	- Prefer: